Calebh101/dexcom/README.md

     "applicationId": "appId", // based on the region, see the data above in the `appId` section }
 ```

+It is returned in the exact same way as stated in the account ID section.

 Now you have a session ID!
 We can use the session ID to get their glucose data.